New Zealand Ecological Society Diversity Statement 2018

 Progress in science (and ecology in particular) is enhanced by the range of perspectives that come from diverse, heterogeneous collaborations.
 To address our greatest challenges in ecology, we need a highly diverse and socially inclusive workforce to enhance creativity and innovation.
 We also need to make sure our science is relevant and accessible to all parts of society.

-The NZES council has prepared an equity and diversity statement and action plan to address the issue of underrepresentation of minority groups in our society.
-We welcome member feedback on the attached document and we look forward to working with the membership to enact this strategy.
+The NZES council has prepared a diversity, equity and inclusion statement and action plan to address the issue of underrepresentation of minority groups in our society.
+We welcome member feedback on this document and we look forward to working with the membership to enact this strategy.

 Diversity statement

-For the best outcomes for ecology and conservation in New Zealand, the NZES is committed to active enhancement of equity and diversity within the society and more broadly.
+For the best outcomes for ecology and conservation in New Zealand, the NZES is committed to active enhancement of equity, diversity and inclusion within the society and more broadly.

 Our commitment